sajadsdi/marketplace/README.md

 This package simplifies the process of creating streamlined marketplaces with Laravel, offering easy installation and setup.

 ## Installation
+First install Laravel and complete the initial setup.

 To install the package, run the following command in your Laravel project: